Ark-Arch/my-project/README.md

     publish:
         needs: build

-the above would overide that jobs run in parrallel!
+the above would overide the fact that jobs always run in parrallel!

 runs-on: ${{matrix.os}}